jackpal/aoc2024/README.md

     git submodule init && git submodule update

-Otherwise, create a directory `input` put your input for day 1 in `input/1.txt`, and so on.
+Otherwise, create a directory `input` put your input for day 1 in `input/1`, and so on.

+When your solution’s done it now takes two steps to upload to GitHub.
+First, commit the input file in your submodule:

+    cd input
+    git add 2023/1
+    git commit -m "2023 day 1 input file" git push origin main

+Then commit the code and other files in your main repository, as well as the pointer to the new head commit of your input repository:

+    cd ..
+    git add input
+    git add 2023/day1/*
+    git commit -m "Solution to 2023 day 1" git push origin main